pmukeshreddy/Blood-Cell-Cancer-Classification-using-GoogleNet/README.md

-Inception modules to capture multi-scale features Global Average Pooling to reduce the number of parameters Softmax layer for multi-class classification Requirements
+Inception modules to capture multi-scale features Global Average Pooling to reduce the number of parameters Softmax layer for multi-class classification
-To run this project, you will need:

-Python 3.x
-PyTorch
-Torchvision
-NumPy
-Matplotlib
-Jupyter Notebook (optional, but recommended for running the notebook files) Training and Evaluation
+Training and Evaluation
 The model is trained using categorical cross-entropy loss and the Adam optimizer.
 The notebook provides evaluation metrics like accuracy, precision, recall, and F1-score.
 A confusion matrix is generated to assess the performance across different classes.